 Clyburn says Senate filibuster denies civil rights: 'People of color will not be quiet on this issue'

-Clyburn, who has a long history of civil rights activism
+Clyburn has a long history of civil rights activism

 Rep. Jim Clyburn, a powerful House Democrat from South Carolina, lashed out against the Senate filibuster Tuesday as an obstacle to civil rights and said people of color will not stand by and let archaic rules deny progress on raising the minimum wage to $15 an hour.